semuconsulting/PyGPSClient/README.md

 **MacOS 12 or later:**

-*³* The version of Python supplied with most Apple MacOS platforms includes a [deprecated version of tkinter](https://www.python.org/download/mac/tcltk/) (8.5).
+*¹* The version of Python supplied with some Apple MacOS platforms includes a [deprecated version of tkinter](https://www.python.org/download/mac/tcltk/) (8.5).
 Use an official [Python.org](https://www.python.org/downloads/) installation package instead.

 **Linux (including Raspberry Pi OS):**

-*⁴* Some Linux distributions may not include the necessary pip, tkinter or Pillow imaging libraries by default.
+Some Linux distributions may not include the necessary pip, tkinter or Pillow imaging libraries by default.
 They may need to be installed separately, e.g.:

 ```shell
 sudo apt install python3-pip python3-tk python3-pil python3-pil.imagetk libjpeg-dev zlib1g-dev
 ```

-*⁵* If you're [compiling the latest version of Python 3 from source](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/python_compile.sh), you may also need to install tk-dev (or a similarly named package e.g. tk-devel) first.
+If you're [compiling the latest version of Python 3 from source](https://github.com/semuconsulting/PyGPSClient/blob/master/examples/python_compile.sh), you may also need to install tk-dev (or a similarly named package e.g. tk-devel) first.
 Refer to http://wiki.python.org/moin/TkInter for further details:

 ```shell
 sudo apt install tk-dev
 ```

-*⁶* On some 32-bit Linux platforms (e.g. Raspberry Pi OS 32), it may be necessary to [install Rust compiler support](https://www.rust-lang.org/tools/install) and some [additional build dependencies](https://cryptography.io/en/latest/installation/) in order to install the `cryptography` library which PyGPSClient depends on to decrypt SPARTN messages (see  [pyspartn cryptography installation notes](https://github.com/semuconsulting/pyspartn/tree/main/cryptography_installation#readme)):
+On some 32-bit Linux platforms (e.g. Raspberry Pi OS 32), it may be necessary to [install Rust compiler support](https://www.rust-lang.org/tools/install) and some [additional build dependencies](https://cryptography.io/en/latest/installation/) in order to install the `cryptography` library which PyGPSClient depends on to decrypt SPARTN messages (see  [pyspartn cryptography installation notes](https://github.com/semuconsulting/pyspartn/tree/main/cryptography_installation#readme)):

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh